- As we now know what the new OS will have to offer, it's time to have a thorough discussion about how Windows 11 compares to Windows 10.

 New Start Menu is streamlined and it feels less cluttered than before.
 The rounded corners on windows look great, and the same goes for other user interface elements.

 Multitasking is improved, and now you can easily switch between Snap layouts and better organize open windows.

 Probably the biggest change is the native support for Android apps and the overhaul of the Microsoft Store that will become a centralized hub for all application download on Windows 11.

 Lastly, gaming improvements such as DirectStorage, AutoHDR, and Xbox Game Pass for PC will take gaming on your PC to a whole new level.

 Windows 11 is a major step forward with great features and a more streamlined user interface, so there’s no reason not to switch to it.

 Are you excited about Windows 11 and are you going to switch or you planning to stay on Windows 10?
 Let us know in the comments section below.

 Frequently Asked Questions

-We expect Windows 11 to be available for free.
+Windows 11 will be available for free for all Windows 10 users.
 We assume that the upgrade process will be the same as the free Windows 10 upgrade.